typescript-cheatsheets/react/README.md

 *Contributed by: [@jasanst](https://github.com/sw-yx/react-typescript-cheatsheet/pull/9) and [@tpetrina](https://github.com/sw-yx/react-typescript-cheatsheet/pull/21)*

-You can specify the type of props as you destructure them:
+You can specify the type of props as you use them:

 ```tsx
 const App = ({ message }: { message: string }) => <div>{message}</div>;